-Boundary invasions: Boundary invasions are situations where the educator does not respect the student's personal physical and psychological boundaries.
+Boundary invasions: Boundary invasions are situations where the adult does not respect the student's personal physical and psychological boundaries.
 In predatory situations, the boundary invasions become increasingly invasive, with the student becoming used to the invasions and allowing increasing invasions to occur.
-Not all boundary invasions are inappropriate, and not all inappropriate boundary invasions result in sexual misconduct with students.2 However, inappropriate Boundary invasions are something which other adults may become aware of.
-Since inappropriate boundary invasions may be the only clue by which other adults could detect that an educator-student relationship may be headed in the wrong direction, it is important for educators to avoid inappropriate boundary invasions and for administration to address them promptly with the educator when they occur.
+Not all boundary invasions are inappropriate, and not all inappropriate boundary invasions result in sexual misconduct with students.
+However, inappropriate boundary invasions are something which other adults may become aware of.
+Since inappropriate boundary invasions may be the only clue by which other adults could detect that an educator-student relationship may be headed in the wrong direction, it is important for educators (adults) to avoid inappropriate boundary invasions and for administration to address them promptly when they occur.